license. A person who wants to apply for an ABC license must start with the nearest

 simple feat but in fact this process can get very complex and time consuming.
 Wouldn’t

-regulations then you could have your liquor license in thirty to forty-five days.
-As an
+regulations then you could have your liquor license in approximately 55 to 65 days.

 Pick someone who knows the process and who can expedite your application because